CombustibleLemons/rss-reader/README.md

 1) Queue feeds

 * Django's models ended up being much more complicated than predicted when it came to implementing queue feeds.
+When you ask for a feed from the server then call the `UPDATE` method, it calls the feed method rather than the queue feed subclass because subclassing in Django does not work the way we assumed it did.
+This is a bug we will fix in the Q & A phase.

 2) Removing topics